tito-arch/BABC-2/content/posts/various-types-of-chatbots-and-how-to-use-them.md

 This is the most commonly used chatbot among the mentioned above.
 This is because Hybrid chatbots are designed to take advantage of the strengths of different chatbot models in order to provide a more comprehensive and flexible user experience.
 For example, a hybrid chatbot might use a rule-based system to handle common questions and a machine learning system to handle more complex or open-ended queries.

-For example, if a user brings another topic that is not among the listed prompts, the chatbot is able to pick up and answer appropriately.
+For example, if a user brings another topic that is not among the listed prompts, the chatbot can pick up and answer appropriately.

 ![](/uploads/virtua-spirits.PNG)